 I’ve become partial to soaking dried black-eyed peas and cooking them from scratch; they become so tender and pillowy that I don’t think canned peas will ever satisfy me again.
 I’d eat them, but I’d be sad.

-- 1 lb. dried black-eyed peas, soaked for 6 hours in water and drained
+- 1 lb. dried black-eyed peas, soaked for 4 to 6 hours in water and drained

 - 3 bay leaves

 - 3 to 4 Tablespoons olive oil

 - 1 lb. andouille sausage, halved lengthwise and sliced into thin half-moons

 - 2 onions, diced

 - 4 stalks celery, diced